About the company

 Pharma Asset Research Inc. is named after three businesses in which the founder had been engaged prior to establishing the company, specifically Pharmaceuticals, Asset Management, and Investment Research.
 We monitor changes in the global pharmaceutical industry and analyze events and their background in order to identify the underlying fundamental causes for the changes as well as to forecast the future.

-The extensive, in-depth data are maintained and updated on four inter-linked sites: 1) Companies, 2) R&D (New Drugs), 3) Market, and 4) Industry.
-For ease and speed of access, these data have been categorized and stored under various key sub-titles, such as alliance, M&A, and diversification on the “Companies” site, and, for example melanoma, NSCLC, and PD-1 inhibitor on the "New drugs" site.
+The extensive, in-depth data are maintained and updated on four inter-linked sites: 1) Companies, 2) New drugs (R&D in therapeutics and pharmacology), 3) Market, and 4) Industry.
+For ease and speed of access, these data have been categorized and stored under various key sub-titles, such as alliance, M&A, and diversification on the “Industry” site, and, for example, melanoma, NSCLC, and PD-1 inhibitor on the "New drugs (Therapeutics / Pharmacology)" sites.

 We call the linked sites a library.
 The Pharma-Asset Library or PAR library, is operated on Google Sites platform with easy-to-use navigation tools designed to help you instantly find the relevant data.
 The Google navigation system allows you to feel as if you are flying over a target freely and taking snapshots from any angle you wish.